Celebrating Mulligans: Turning Missteps and Mishaps into Momentum!

 Finally, my charge to you is this, in the most basic sense, to treat human beings as they deserve to be treated—without arbitrary distinctions.
 See, acknowledge, accept, encourage, and respect them.
 I can promise you that if you can create a little more psychological safety for your fellow humans throughout your facets of life, it will positively impact and change their life and yours.

-To explore impactful and results-driven strategies on how to improve psychological safety in your workplace team contact Sara@sarawegwitz.com or visit sarawegwitz.com.
+To explore impactful and results-driven strategies on how to improve psychological safety in your workplace team contact Sara@sarawegwitz.com or dive into a free getting started session with Sara today!

 Practical Ways to Foster Psychological Safety in the Workplace (and life) part 3